 • Chia seed jam: Add chia seeds to the recipe to create a thicker, jam-like texture without using agar agar.

-• Coconut jam: Add coconut milk or shredded coconut to the recipe for a tropical twist on classic strawberry jam.
+• Strawberry coconut jam: Add canned coconut milk or shredded coconut to the jam for a tropical twist.

-• Lemon jam: Add freshly squeezed lemon juice and zest to the recipe for a bright and tangy healthy strawberry lemon jam.
+• Strawberry lemon jam: Add freshly squeezed lemon juice and zest to the recipe for a bright and tangy flavor.

-• My Grandma keeps frozen strawberries in her freezer and makes up this jam as needed.
+• Make the jam on an as-needed basis: Grandma keeps frozen strawberries in her freezer and makes batches of this jam as needed since it comes together so fast and doesn’t have a long shelf life.

 • Don’t overcook the strawberries: Overcooking the strawberries can result in a jam that is too thick or has a burnt taste.
 To avoid this, cook the strawberries until they are just softened, but still retain some of their texture.